 We have recently developed two new writing continua, one for opinion/argument writing and one for informational writing.
 These continua are closely aligned to the narrative continuum both in content and structure, with twelve levels (Levels 11-12 forthcoming) for grades K-8, and language designed to support teachers in assessing writing and developing teaching points.
 Studied side by side, the three continua show how the different types of writing are connected and how work in one bolsters the others.
 Additionally, these new continua are closely aligned to the Common Core State Standards.
 Please note that these are works-in-progress and we welcome feedback.
 We are piloting these assessments in schools that work closely with the RWP.
 If you are a Project school that currently works with us and have not received access to these important documents, please contact your staff developer.
-We will be publishing these continua along with our new, CCSS-aligned, grade-specific Units of Study in Writing (Heinemann, early 2013).
+These continua along with our new, CCSS-aligned, grade-specific Units of Study in Writing are available for purchase through Heinemann.

 The Narrative Writing Continuum provides you with a rough draft tool for assessing narrative writing.
 The TCRWP community in general and especially Lucy Calkins have devoted hundreds of hours to constructing this tool and we are proud to share it with you, knowing it can demonstrate the potential power of linking, assessing and teaching.
 You will no doubt find this tool has amazing instructional pay offs.
 You’ll be able to see where a particular child’s narrative writing falls in a continuum of development, and imagine what the next steps might be for that child.
 Then you’ll be able to show the child pieces of writing that are just one notch beyond what the child is writing on his or her own, and even to articulate what a child is already doing in one ‘line of development’ (say, including dialogue) and then articulate what the next step might be in this particular line of development, showing the child an example of what it means to do that next step.